Login with Patreon

 “Mongrel boy?”
 Juno echoed.

 “The Potter brat,” Bellatrix spat the name like a curse.
-“He’s a blood-traitor and the whelp of a Mudblood besides.”
+“He’s a blood-traitor and the whelp of a Mudblood besides.
+Associating with his ilk is the height of disgrace!”

-“Disgraceful?”
+“Disgrace?”
 The young witch smiled sweetly.
-“I merely wanted to recruit Potter to my side because he looked talented.”
+“I merely wanted to recruit Potter to my side because he showed promise and talent.”

 Her mother sneered.
 “Consorting with filth like this is disgraceful, Juno.”